-Chainer also provides a convenient function chainer.cuda.get\device\from\id() and chainer.cuda.get\device\from\id() and chainer.cuda.get\device\from\id() are the None is given, it returns a dummy device object.
+Chainer also provides a convenient function chainer.cuda.get\device\from\id() and chainer.cuda.get\device\from\array() to select a device.
+The former function accepts an integer or None.
+When None is given, it returns a dummy device object.
 Otherwise, it returns a corresponding device object.
 The latter function accepts CuPy array or NumPy array.
 When a NumPy array is given, it returns a dummy device object.
+Otherwise, it returns a corresponding device object.
 Otherwise, it returns a corresponding device object to the give CuPy array.
 The dummy device object also supports with statements like the above example but does nothing.
 Here are some other examples: